GWCustom/bfabric-web-apps/README.md

 ## About The Project

-The `bfabric_web_apps` is a Python library published on PyPI, designed to simplify the creation of web applications that interact with B-Fabric.
-It abstracts much of the complexity involved in connecting with the B-Fabric API, enabling developers to focus on building custom functionality.
-B-Fabric Web Apps are modular satellite applications designed to extend the functionality of the B-Fabric Laboratory Information Management System (LIMS).
-These web apps facilitate seamless integration, data visualization, and advanced functionalities for managing scientific experiments and data.
+The `bfabric_web_apps` is a Python library designed to simplify the creation of web applications that interact with B-Fabric.
+By providing built-in functions, it significantly reduces repetitive code and streamlines development.
+B-Fabric Web Apps are modular satellite applications that extend the functionality of the B-Fabric Laboratory Information Management System (LIMS).

-Key Features:
+###Key Features:

-- **Dynamic Integration**: Build applications that integrate directly with B-Fabric via its API.
+Simplified B-Fabric Integration
+- **Token Management** – Securely handle authentication tokens for API access.
+- **Entity Data Handling** – Retrieve, modify, and update B-Fabric entities dynamically.
+- **Authentication** – Built-in token-based authentication for seamless user access.
+- **Logger** – Integrated logging for API calls, events, and errors.
+- **Dash Resource Management** – Optimize data handling to minimize API calls.

+Boilerplate Dash Components & Callbacks
+- Predefined layouts, UI components, and callback structures to accelerate development.
+- Reusable patterns for efficient and consistent app design.

+Custom Dashboards
-- **Custom Dashboards**: Create custom dashboards for visualizing and managing data.
+- Easily build interactive dashboards using Dash and Plotly to visualize and manage data.
-- **Streamlined Workflows**: Simplify and enhance workflows for researchers and lab managers.

 ### Built With